+There are monthly and yearly subscription options, and you can try the software free for 30 days to make sure the lesson content and song list is right for you.
 The easy-to-use software interface looks the same whether you use a computer or tablet.
 This was the easiest and most modern-looking software interface of all the products we tested.
 It will seem familiar to someone who uses mobile applications for learning or playing games.

 PianoWithWillie is available for purchase on a monthly, quarterly or annual subscription basis.
 It isn’t the most cost-effective online piano course, but there are thousands of lessons that help you learn a variety of music genres, including jazz, blues, gospel, latin, funk, rock and classical.

 There are also lessons on how to improvise and arrange music, which are rare topics for online piano courses.
 One-on-one Skype lessons are available for people who still want the personal attention normally associated with face-to-face piano instruction.